Victory Square, Nelson

-Victory Square is a sports ground and public meeting place in Nelson, Nelson Region, New Zealand.
-Located a short distance south-west of Nelson's central business district, it is in a public park of the same name bounded by Vanguard, Toi Toi, St Vincent and Northesk streets.
+Victory Square is a public park in Nelson, New Zealand, bounded by Vanguard, Toi Toi, St Vincent and Northesk streets.
+Located a short distance south-west of Nelson's central business district, it is used as a sports ground, public meeting place and general recreation area.

-Early history
+Cricket ground

-The ground was being used for cricket in the 1858-59 season, when clubs from Nelson and the nearby town of Wakefield played each other there.
+The cricket ground in Victory Square was being used for cricket as early as the 1858-59 season, when clubs from Nelson and the nearby town of Wakefield played each other there.
 The first interprovincial match there was in 1862-63, when Nelson played Wellington in a one-day match in which 40 wickets fell for 167 runs on a "very fiery pitch".

 First-class matches

 Between 1875 and 1886 Nelson played six matches at Victory Square that are now recognised as first-class.
 Nelson won all five matches against Wellington and lost the other match to Auckland.
 Scores were extremely low and there were some notable bowling figures.